DingVersion3/league-discord-bot/README.md

 ## Setup

 https://discord.com/oauth2/authorize?client_id=1524695530444427314 is the link to add the bot to your discord server.
+PLEASE READ LICENSE DO NOT USE CODE ON YOUR MACHINE.

 ## Tech stack